atfrank/PyShifts/README.md

 ## Advanced Options

 ### Perform BME Calculation
 BME: a Bayesian Maximum Entropy (BME) library.
-For more detail please refer to the manuscript.
+For more detail please refer to the manuscript, section `Assigning Conformational Weights`.

 #### Installation
 ```